NH Web Site Design

 Music:

 Music can be used to evoke memories or heighten feelings.
 Its proper use can be a genuine help to your site but not every site should use it.
-This is especially true of sites viewed predominately in business settings but for personal use.
+This is especially true of sites viewed predominately in business settings but created for personal use.
 No one wants the boss to overhear wedding music at the bride's work station so use caution.
 Also be cautious to only use royalty free music so you don't get socked with annual fees.

-Royalty free music does not mean free.
+Note that royalty free music does not mean free.
 There is typically a 'download' fee.
 Short clips of 15 seconds or less start around $10.
 Web sites frequently continuously replay the clips (called 'looping') to make 'music' for any length of time.
 Full length pieces can run as long as 5 or more minutes, and usually range from about $47 to $99.

 Some of our favorite royalty free music sites: